 Step #3: Consider Your Air Conditioner’s Size

 If your AC is turning on and off repeatedly in addition to not cooling your house properly, it may be oversized.
 While many people assume that oversized air conditioners are more efficient, the reality is the opposite.
 An oversized air conditioner runs in spurts, which prevents the unit from lowering your home’s humidity as it’s intended to.
-As a result, your home feels warmer and you’ll find yourself asking, “why is my air conditioner not cooling?”
+As a result, your home feels warmer and you’ll find yourself asking, “why is my air conditioner not cooling?”.
+It’s also difficult to maintain and clean your air conditioner that’s too large for it’s purpose.

 A dehumidifier is a good bet for solving this issue until you can have your air conditioner replaced with one more suited to your home’s size.
 You can also add a vent to an area of your home (such as the attic) that does not have one.
 This will expand the area your oversized AC has to work with, mitigating some of the negative effects.